Skip to content

 The bottom line

 A competent, honest piece of feasibility research that was never about your living room and never claimed to be.
 The fault lies entirely with what came after it.
-Read it as history — and as a small masterclass in how to misuse a primary source — then go and enjoy your plants for the right reasons.
+Read it as history, as a small masterclass in how to misuse a primary source — and as a reminder that the most interesting finding in the paper (the soil rather than the leaves) is also the one its author quietly built the rest of his career on.
+Then go and enjoy your plants for the right reasons.

-- · Cummings & Waring's 2019 review recomputed the results as a clean-air delivery rate and found you'd need on the order of 10–1,000 plants per square metre to rival simply cracking a window.
+• · Cummings & Waring's 2019 review recomputed the results as a clean-air delivery rate and found you'd need on the order of 10–1,000 plants per square metre to rival simply cracking a window.
+Put concretely: a 4m × 4m living room would need between roughly 160 and 16,000 plants to match what its own ventilation already does for free.